IulianOlaru249/GSoC2020-Summary/README.md

 The goal is to enhance the Linux kernel debugging support on imx8 and imx8m platforms by capturing traces when the DSP panics.

-Before working on thisWorking on this, I had no prior experience with open source projects and kernel development.
+Before working on this, I had no prior experience with open source projects and kernel development.
 It has been a great learning experience for me, and I would like to thank [Daniel Baluta](https://github.com/dbaluta) for his awesome guidance.

 ### The patches that make up the project